 Discover Our Very Special Island

 Green Turtle Cay, located in the Out-Islands of Abaco in the Bahamas, is a family vacation paradise especially known for sailing, diving and world-class fishing.
-The island is intimate in size at 3.5 miles in length and 1.5 miles wide and it is located just three miles off the east coast of Great Abaco.
+The island is intimate in size at 3.5 miles in length and 1.5 miles wide and is located just three miles off the east coast of Great Abaco.
 Green Turtle is the gem among this stretch of islands with an uneven coastline, deep bays, and pristine, white-sand beaches.
 It is closest in proximity to the southeast coast of Florida, located 170 miles due east of Palm Beach.

 Coral gardens teem with colorful sea life, making for wonderful snorkeling and diving expeditions.
 Shelling on the powder-soft beaches and offshore sandbars is among the finest in The Bahamas.
 You can find starfish and sanddollars as you stroll along the shores.
 Boaters are encouraged to explore deserted islands like Fiddle Cay to the north and No Name Cay and Pelican Cay to the south of Green Turtle Cay.